National Council of Negotiation

 12. Negotiation Team Role in the Command

 A. Regardless of the incident response system

-used, the negotiation team leader should be seen as a critical advisor and have
+used, the negotiation team leader should be seen as a critical adviser and have

 direct access to the Incident Commander during an operation.

 B. For balanced decision making, the

 negotiation team's input should be independent of, yet equal to, that of the

 administratively assigned as a sub-unit of the tactical team

 13. Command Considerations

 A. Past incidents have clearly demonstrated

 OIC should refrain from functioning as the negotiator.
 (Commanders Don't

 Negotiate and Negotiators Don't Command)

 B. Universally accepted negotiation procedures

 decisions rest above him/her.
 The OIC cannot do that.

 14. Negotiation Considerations and

-A. 95.8% of all law enforcement / correctional
+A. 97% of all law enforcement / correctional

 incidents are emotionally driven with the subjects having no clear goal (HOBAS

 1. Experience suggests the subjects are in a "Crisis State."